 History and U.S. Involvement

 In 2013, Iranian President Rouhani and President Obama held the first phone conversation between the two countries since 1979.
 They began discussions for the eventual Joint Comprehensive Plan of Action (JCPOA), a controversial agreement “under which Iran agreed to curb its nuclear work in return for limited sanctions relief.”
-The U.S., Britain, China, France, Germany, and Russia reached the agreement in July of 2015; however, the U.S. withdrew in May of 2018 (Reuters).
+The U.S., Britain, China, France, Germany, and Russia reached the agreement in July 2015.
+The U.S. withdrew in May 2018.
 The JCPOA is discussed further below.

 Israel and Palestine